-The alpha-synuclein protein that Affitope targets is found in brain cells.
-Its normal function is not fully understood, but in Parkinson’s it clumps and accumulates in nerve cells.
-The accumulation leads to the formation of Lewy bodies, spherical masses that replace other cell components.
-Lewy bodies are a hallmark of Parkinson’s.
+The alpha-synuclein protein that Affitope PD01A targets is found in brain cells.
+Its normal function is not fully understood, but in Parkinson’s disease, it clumps and accumulates in nerve cells.
+This accumulation leads to the formation of Lewy bodies, spherical masses that replace other cell components, which is a hallmark of Parkinson’s disease.

-The vaccine prompts immune-system antibodies to bind to alpha-synuclein.
+Affitope PD01A prompts the immune system to produce antibodies against alpha-synuclein.
 It is based on the Affitome technology that Affiris developed.
 This technology involves using short synthetic peptides of altered amino acid sequences to prompt the immune system to generate specific antibodies.

-The treatment was safe and participants tolerated it well, according to the trial results.
-Patient blood samples showed it triggered the alpha-synuclein antibodies that Affiris had designed it to generate.
+The treatment was safe and well tolerated, according to the trial results.
+Patient blood samples showed it triggered the alpha-synuclein antibodies Affiris had designed it to generate.

-The company conducted a Phase 1b follow-up study (NCT02216188) to assess the safety and effectiveness of booster vaccinations in Parkinson’s patients who participated in the Phase 1a trial.
-Affitope achieved the study’s primary objective by proving safe and well-tolerated.
+The company then conducted a Phase 1b follow-up study (NCT02216188) to assess the safety and effectiveness of booster vaccinations in patients who participated in the Phase 1a trial.
+Affitope PD01A achieved the study’s primary objective of being safe and well-tolerated.

 Parkinson’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.